crazyyy/wp-framework/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 8.0.0 =
+*Release Date - December 11, 2024*

+* added: WebP Optimization via API, existing customers may enable it on the Local tab in Ludicrous Mode
+* added: improved WebP Conversion quality by using full-size/original source for thumbs
+* added: Above the Fold setting for Lazy Load (previously EIO_LAZY_FOLD override)
+* added: High-DPI option for Easy IO
+* changed: gravatar images excluded from Above the Fold/EIO_LAZY_FOLD counts
+* fixed: Picture WebP ignores images with skip-lazy when it should not
+* fixed: image records not reset after image restore
+* fixed: several PHP warnings from bulk processes
+* fixed: paths for thumbs were broken on Windows
+* fixed: Easy IO adding images to srcset combined with broken WooCommerce gallery thumbnails causes oversized image sizes to be loaded
+* fixed: Easy IO srcset filler using incorrect width for calculations
+* fixed: PHP warning during bulk scan

+= 7.9.1 =
+*Release Date - October 31, 2024*

+* changed: bulk optimizer links point to async bulk tool, if available
+* fixed: Lazy Load for iframes results in empty src attribute
+* fixed: debug actions on bulk optimizer missing nonces
+* fixed: bulk optimize scanner queries are too long for some hosts
+* fixed: Lazy Load breaks --background CSS variable

 = 7.9.0 =
 *Release Date - September 12, 2024*

 * added: conversion of BMP images to JPG format
 * changed: allow folders outside of WordPress install to be optimized via Folders to Optimize
 * changed: improve performance of ewwwio_is_file(), props @rmpel